 A play within a play.
 The Recognition tells the story of six actors, all of whom are performing a play every night dubbed: The Tragedy.
-In the dressing rooms, however, they are plotting against each other, for the great prize will soon be awarded, and all want to be the one to receive it; it is the Recognition: success and fame.
+In the dressing rooms, however, they are plotting against each other, for a great prize will soon be awarded, and all want to be the one to receive it.
+It is the Recognition: success and fame.

 As the actors conspire against each other, slowly killing one another, The Tragedy is affected, and soon, there are too few actors left to perform it.
 That is when the players’ guises are lifted, and their true intentions are no longer hidden.